-You’ve likely had deliciously creamy, slightly spicy Yum Yum Sauce at Japanese hibachi steak houses.
+You’ve likely had deliciously creamy, slightly spicy Yum Yum sauce at Japanese hibachi steak houses.
 It works so well with so many things – steak, shrimp, fries, fried rice, and vegetable crudité just to name a few.
 It’s very tasty and – good news – very simple to make at home.
 In fact, this homemade yum yum sauce takes just minutes.

 Homemade Yum Yum Sauce